-Next we turn to the OTOC plots shown in Fig.~\ref{fig3} (c) and (d) for the case when Majorana edge states are present in the system.
+Next we turn to the OTOC plots shown in Fig.~\ref{fig3} (c) and (d) for the case when topological edge states are present in the system.
 We choose $h_0 = 0.5$ so that the undriven part of the spin model is in the ordered phase (namely, topological phase in terms of Jordan-Wigner fermions).
 For both the OTOCs, $F^{zz}_{l}(t)$ and $F^{xx}_{l}(t)$, a substantial portion of the information of the action of the operator stays localized at the edge and a small part is propagated into the system through the bulk states with a velocity $v_{max} \simeq 0.54$.
 The extent of localization of information is quantified by the deviation of the OTOC value from one, at the edge and inside the bulk of the system.
-We note that in absence of an edge state, $F^{zz}_{l}(t)$ at the edge ($l = 0$) is almost always equal to one (Fig.~\ref{fig3} (a))except at the recurrence of wavefront.
-However presence of edge state contributes to a non-zero commutator and brings down the value of $F^{zz}_{l}(t)$ at the edge to a value much lesser than one (Fig.~\ref{fig3} (c)).
+We note that in absence of an edge state, $F^{zz}_{l}(t)$ at the edge ($l = 0$) is almost always equal to one (Fig.~\ref{fig3} (a)) except at the recurrence of wavefront.
+However, the presence of edge states contributes to a non-zero commutator and brings down the value of $F^{zz}_{l}(t)$ at the edge to a value much lesser than one (Fig.~\ref{fig3} (c)).

 On the other hand, for the $\sigma^x$ OTOC, $F^{xx}_{l}(t)$ at the edge stays close to $-1$ in the absence of edge states, implying an approximate anticommutation between $\sigma^{x}_{0}(t)$ and $\sigma^{x}_{0}$.
 The presence of edge state in this case contributes to a non-zero anticommutator and increases the OTOC value to become greater than $-1$ at the edge.
-In this way, the presence of zero quasienergy states at the edge of the system can modify the OTOC and influence the information spreading from one end of the system.
+In this way, the presence of zero quasienergy topological states at the edge of the system can modify the OTOC and influence the spreading of information from one end of the system.

 To summarize this section, we have shown that in an undriven system, OTOCs can detect the presence of edge states.
 More precisely, the edge states trap part of the information at the end thereby reducing the values of the OTOCs in the bulk.
 Further, reflections from the ends of the system produces an unscrambling effect for the $\si^x$ OTOC.